Rusino/skia/infra/bots/README.md

 gen_task.go and the input files enumerated below.
 The [Task Scheduler](https://skia.googlesource.com/buildbot/+/master/task_scheduler/README.md) reads the tasks.json file at each commit to determine which jobs to run.
-For convenience, gen_tasks.go is provided to generate tasks.json and also to test it for correct syntax and detecting cycles and orphaned tasks.
+For convenience, gen_tasks.go is provided to addUntil tasks.json and also to test it for correct syntax and detecting cycles and orphaned tasks.
 Always edit gen_tasks.go or one of the following input JSON files, rather than tasks.json
 itself: